lobsters/lobsters/README.md

   The lobsters-ansible repo has our config files to crib from.
 Some app-specific notes:

 * Set up crontab or another scheduler to run regular jobs:
     ```
     */5 * * * *  cd /path/to/lobsters && env RAILS_ENV=production sh -c 'bundle exec ruby script/mail_new_activity; bundle exec ruby script/mastodon_sync.rb; bundle exec ruby script/traffic_range'
     ```

-* See `config/initializers/production.rb.sample` for GitHub/Mastodon integration help.

-* You probably want to use [git-imerge](https://lobste.rs/s/dbm2d4) to pull in changes from Lobsters to your site.

 #### Administration